KC7-Foundation/kc7_data/ValdyTimes/README.md

 > 🎯**Key Point – What to do when you don’t know what to do**: Whenever you are faced with an unfamiliar database table, the first thing you should do is sample its rows using the **take** operator.
 That way, you know what fields are available for you to query and you can guess what type of information you might extract from the data source.

 The Employees table contains information about all the employees in our organization.
-In this case, we can see that the organization is named “Valdorian Times” and the domain is “{{COMPANY_DOMAIN}}”.
+In this case, we can see that the organization is named “Valdorian Times” and the domain is “valdoriantimes.news”.

->1. 🤔 Try it for yourself!
+>2. 🤔 Try it for yourself!
 Do a **take** 10 on all the other tables to see what kind of data they contain.

 Make sure you record your answer to all the questions from KQL 101 in the scoreboard at kc7cyber.com/scoreboard